psychedelicsocietyofkansascity/hta-site/_pages/initiatives.md

 ### The Psychedelic Society of Kansas City
 {: .text-center}
-A social meetup club that discusses the impact of psychedelics on art, culture, and medicine in the Greater Kansas City area.
+A community hub with in-person events that foster discussions of the profound impact of psychedelics on art, culture, and medicine within the Greater Kansas City area.
 {: .text-center}
 [Visit Website](https://psychedelickc.org){: .btn .btn--info .btn--large}
+{: .text-center}

 ---
 ### Safe Journey